-Missouri and the southeast U.S. have seen their fair share too much precipitation since Christmas.
+Missouri and the southeast U.S. have seen too much precipitation since Christmas.
 Whether it’s ice, snow, or rain, Mother Nature has been relentless and made field work nearly impossible; the harvest is delayed in some areas, and many acres are still waiting to be sampled.
 Some areas have had short windows of decent weather (some folks in the Missouri Bootheel have been able to start topdressing wheat after their last hard freeze), but overall my area has been struggling this winter, and the weather forecasts suggest that we aren’t in the clear.

 In the Southeast, delayed harvest and a wet winter may potentially cause some growers to switch crop options.
 Some estimates say that cotton acres will be up in 2019.
 Soybeans acres may decrease, corn is a wash (maybe a slight increase in acres), and some growers may add rice.
 Field prep has been and looked like it will continue to be an issue.
 One positive note, across the board most folks are seeing the value of soil fertility.